Parimatch1/SV-Guides-Revamped/Shift Guidelines.md

 **Co-Host:** Hey!
 I’m `[Nickname]`, your co-host, and I’ll be assisting in today’s shift.

+**Host:**
-**Host:** Before we begin, let’s go over a few rules to help you succeed in this shift!
+Before we begin, let’s go over a few rules to help you succeed in this shift!

-**Host:** I - Do not say PTS (Permission To Speak) while I am speaking.
+I - Do not say PTS (Permission To Speak) while I am speaking.
 PTS is active unless stated otherwise.
 Talking/Using VC without permission will result in a strike.

-**Host:** II - Remain STS (Shoulder to Shoulder) at all times.
+II - Remain STS (Shoulder to Shoulder) at all times.
 Ask for permission before going AFK (Away From Keyboard).

-**Host:** III - Follow all orders given to you by a Chairperson+ or Co-Host unless they ask you to break the rules.
+III - Follow all orders given to you by a Chairperson+ or Co-Host unless they ask you to break the rules.
 You must call me and my Co-Host by our ranks at all times.

-**Host:** IV - If there is any problem, come to me, my Co-Host, or any other Chairperson+ for assistance.
+IV - If there is any problem, come to me, my Co-Host, or any other Chairperson+ for assistance.

-**Host:** V - You must be respectful to everyone at all times.
+V - You must be respectful to everyone at all times.
 Not following this will result in removal from the shift.

-**Host:** VI - Trolling in any form is unacceptable!
+VI - Trolling in any form is unacceptable!
 Grammar must be used throughout this shift.
 Trolling or not using grammar will result in a strike or instant removal of this shift.

-**Host:** Before we start, my co-host will assign your roles.
+Before we start, my co-host will assign your roles.
 Please pay close attention, as your role will dictate your duties for the duration of this shift.

 > `[Host informs the Co-Host: "[No/1/2] DIs]`
 > - `[Drill Instructors Needed: 0 for Lockdown, 1 for Blackout, 2 for Evacuation]"`